jb262/UINames.Net/README.md

 If the minLength is specified, the person's name will be at least as long as the given number, otherwise its minumum length will be zero.

-If the maxLength is spcified, the person's name will be at most as long as the given number, otherwise its maximum legth will be unbounded.
+If the maxLength is specified, the person's name will be at most as long as the given number, otherwise its maximum length will be unbounded.
 #### 2. GetNames(amount: Integer, gender: Gender (optional, default: Gender.NotSpecified), region (optional, default: null): System.Globalization.RegionInfo, minLength (optional, nullable, default: null): Integer, maxLength (optional, nullable, default: null): Integer): IEnumerable<Name>
 This method returns an enumerable of a given length of names from the API.

 The amount parameter specifies the number of names to be created.
+If the amount is smaller than 2 or greater than 500, an exception will be thrown.
+If the user wants a single name to be generated, the use of the GetName method is recommended.
+The upper bound is provided by the API itself.

 If a gender is specified, the names will be ones of persons of the given gender, otherwise they will be random.